zowe/docs-site/docs/user-guide/zowe-getting-started-tutorial.md

 Use the MVS Explorer to create and edit a data set member and save the changes.
 The MVS Explorer view allows you to browse the MVS file system by creating filters against data set names.

+**Procedure**

 1. Click the Start menu on Zowe Desktop.
 1. Scroll down to find the MVS Explorer icon and pin this application to the desktop for later use.
 1. Click the **MVS Explorer** icon on the task bar.
 The MVS Explorer opens.
-The **Filter** field is pre-filled with the filter string `IBMUSER`.
+The **Filter** field is pre-filled with the user name.
+In this tutorial, the filter string is `IBMUSER`.
 All the data sets matching this filter are displayed.
 You can expand a data set name and see the members in it.

    ![The filter in MVS Explorer](../images/common/zowe-mvs-filter.png)